hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 In some cases, it annoys you more than it helps.
 In other cases, it gets stuck in F360's bugs.
 We need further development to improve the quality of PC0.

-## Why is it so extraordinarily slow, especially on a large keyboard?

-There are several reasons.

-1. F360 API cannot handle decals.

-I have to use RPA to overcome the limitation.
-RPA is extraordinarily slow by nature.

-2. F360 becomes extraordinarily slow when there are 100 or more F360 components in a file.

-I don't know why.
-Autodesk doesn't expect that kind of usage, I guess.
-Especially `findBRepUsingRay()` function can take several seconds, so running **Move Key** command is almost impossible on a large keyboard.

-3. F360 API's `attributes` scanning is extraordinarily slow.

-I tried to find a good workaround, but failed.

 ## F360's bugs that can annoy you or get you stuck

 In some cases, interference check doesn't work: